Superdense beaming of axion dark matter in the vicinity of the light cylinder of pulsars: Summary and conclusions

 \section{Summary and conclusions}

 In this article we have treated the non-adiabatic photon-to-axion resonant conversion in the state-of-the-art picture of neutron stars.
-Relying on observational data in both the radio-wave domain and the X-ray range, we have applied the model, of remarkable simplicity, to rotation-powered pulsars and magnetars – B-powered.
+Relying on observational data in both the radio-wave domain and the X-ray range, we have applied the model, of remarkable simplicity, to rotation-powered pulsars and magnetars.

-Within a realistic parameter space, the results in Fig. $\!\!$\ref{fig_4} suggest that quiescent superdensities up to 17 orders of magnitude over the dark matter density in the Galactic halo might be located somewhere over the polar caps of those astrophysical objects, region from which a dense beam of axions might be produced by photon-to-axion conversion mechanism.
-Moreover, different but also reasonable parametric configurations in terms of rotation period, coupling strength — $\mathrm{g}_{\phi\gamma}$ — and field inductance result in peaks about $\Phi_{\!\phi} \!>\! \!10^{18}\!\times\Phi_{\!\mathrm{_{DM}}}$, being $\Phi_{\!\phi}$ the axion flux density at the position of the star and $\Phi_{\!\mathrm{_{DM}}}$ the typical dark matter flux density of the Galactic halo, a number around 14--15 W$\,\!$m$^{-2}$.
+Within a realistic parameter space, results in Fig. $\!\!$\ref{fig_4} suggest that persistent flux densities up to $\lesssim$19 orders of magnitude over the dark matter flow in the Galactic halo, around 14--15 W$\,\!$m$^{-2}$, might originate somewhere in the polar caps of those astrophysical objects, region from which a dense beam of axions could be produced by photon-to-axion conversion.
+If we take into account that the relativistic axion velocity and the velocity dispersion of the surrounding dark matter differ by three orders of magnitude, this equates to dark matter overdensities of up to $\lesssim$16 orders of magnitude located somewhere in the vicinity of the star's light cylinder, in a large frequency-mass parameter space.